AVickory/levTree/README.md

 An eventually consistent tree database implemented on top of leveldb.

-There's a lot of work left to go, between some API concerns (the update interface is really cumbersome) and a lot of areas for performance improvements (I really don't take advantage of leveldb's sequential seek capabilities).
-Plans are in the works for both of these, in addition to a test suite (which is the next thing on my backlog)
+There's a lot of work left to go, I really don't take advantage of leveldb's
+//sequential seek capabilities.
+Plans are in the works.

 Oh, and a proper README.
 For now, if you'd like to check out the api you'll have to use the comments or use godoc (Manually, I'll go get it hosted once